tynski/PortfolioWebsite/README.md

 Bartosz Tyński landing page.
 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 ## TODO
+* edit bio
+* experience section
+* skills section
 * polish version
-* experience section
-* descirebe technology stack
+* describe technology stack
+* be more specific what do you want to do

 ## Credits
 [Miniport](https://html5up.net/miniport) by HTML5 UP (html5up.net | @ajlkn).
 Customized website template under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).